Sports photography directs to various actions that charge an athletic event.

-I accomplished an awe-inspiring job capturing moments in stunning clarity during sports photography, even with the 45 focusing points.
+I accomplished an awe-inspiring job capturing moments in stunning clarity during sports photography, even with the 45 focus points.

-I set the focus set to AI Servo to concentrate the camera between images.
+I set the focus to AI Servo to concentrate the camera between images.

 Eye detection in live view mode and facial detection when photographing through the viewfinder have improved thanks to refined algorithms.